rossta/rossta.github.com/source/blog/2018-12-30-refactoring-to-nested-abstract-components-vuejs-pdf-viewer.html.md

   </PDFDocument>
 </PDFData>
 ```
-I won't go into much detail about all the changes, but I'll highlight some key takeaways about how I fit it altogether.
+Rather than detailing all the changes, but I'll highlight some key takeaways about how I fit the pieces together.

 First, these changes are made possible by Vue `slots` and `slot-scope`.